BGintzel/MasterFinal/ReadMe.txt

 TESTING ACCURACY OF EN:
-Run "main.py check_accuracy models/best01__checkpoint.pth" to test the Accuracy of the EN on a newly created Test-Dataset.
+Run "main.py check models/best01__checkpoint.pth" to test the Accuracy of the EN on a newly created Test-Dataset.
-- "check_accuracy" is indicating the checking the accuracy of the EN.
+- "check" is indicating the checking the accuracy of the EN.
 - relative path to Euler Net

 To save time you can download test_datasets and test_labels and put them in the "datasets" folder: (maybe still uploading)